kuljitsingh-crypto/react-native-template/README.md

 You can add your enviroment variable by creating .env file (if not exists) and add your name-value pair.
 Access variable in your app, by `process.env.VAR_NAME`

+# Deep Link
+To handle the `deep link` in your app then you need to uncomment `deep link` part in `AndroidManifest.xml` file  for `Android` and `AppDelegate.mm` file for `IOS`.
+If your app targeting for `Universal Links` then for `IOS` you need to uncomment `Universal Links` part in `AppDelegate.mm` file.

+Finally, you need to update `processDeepLinkByPathName` function of `deepLinkSlice.ts` as per your custom implementation for the deep link.

+# Firebase

+To use Firebase in your App, see the link  https://rnfirebase.io/

 # Google Sign in

 First install this package